hybridsjs/hybrids/docs/component-model/structure.md

 });
 ```

-A default value as object instance can only be set using the object descriptor `value` option:
+A default value as an object instance can only be set using full object descriptor with `value` option:

 ```javascript
 define({